Prabin9618/Game-Recommender-System/README.md

 The closer the distance, more similar are the points and vice-versa

 **Please Note:**
-1.The site might run a bit slow as it's working on a free account on Heroku.
+1. The site might run a bit slow as it's working on a free account on Heroku.

-2.If images are not loading, means RAWG website is down and so is not responding to API calls.
+2. If images are not loading, means RAWG website is down and so is not responding to API calls.